Fifth District Rules Plain Language Govern Interpretation of Ante-Nuptial Agreement

 A premarital agreement must be in writing and signed by both parties.
 It is enforceable without consideration other than the marriage itself.

-What is contained in a Premartial Agreement?
-Parties to a premarital agreement may contract with respect to (a) the rights and obligations of each of the parties in any of the property of either or both of them whenever and wherever acquired or located (b) the right to buy, sell, use, transfer, exchange, abandon, lease, consume, expend, assign, create a security interest in, mortgage, encumber, dispose of, or otherwise manage and control property; (c) the disposition of property upon separation, marital dissolution, death, or the occurrence or nonoccurrence of any other event; (d) the establishment, modification, waiver, or elimination of spousal support; (e) the making of a will, trust, or other arrangement to carry out the provisions of the agreement; (f) the ownership rights in and disposition of the death benefit from a life insurance policy; (g) the choice of law governing the construction of the agreement.
+What is contained in a Premarital Agreement?
+Parties to a premarital agreement may contract with respect to (a) the rights and obligations of each of the parties in any of the property of either or both of them whenever and wherever acquired or located (b) the right to buy, sell, use, transfer, exchange, abandon, lease, consume, expend, assign, create a security interest in, mortgage, encumber, dispose of, or otherwise manage and control property; (c) the disposition of property upon separation, marital dissolution, death, or the occurrence or nonoccurrence of any other event; (d) the establishment, modification, waiver, or elimination of spousal support; (e) the making of a will, trust, or other arrangements to carry out the provisions of the agreement; (f) the ownership rights in and disposition of the death benefit from a life insurance policy; (g) the choice of law governing the construction of the agreement.

 So long as the parties don’t contract for something in violation of Florida’s public policy or a law imposing a criminal penalty, the parties can agree to just about anything they want with the exception that they cannot enter into an agreement that adversely affects the rights of a child to support.